Poeticalto/ttoc-mumble-bot/readme.md

 mailsender.txt = This .txt file is part of the mail system and holds the sender of the message, one per line.

 mailuser.txt = This .txt file is part of the mail system and holds the receiver of the message, one per line.

-moderators.txt = This .txt file holds the mumble users in the moderators group, one per line.

 motd.txt = This .txt file holds motd messages for the motd system, one per line.